AgentXCross/TennisStrokeMultiClassification/README.md

 # **Tennis Stroke Multi-Class Classification (Convolutional Neural Networks w/ PyTorch)**
-A deep learning project to classify tennis images into four categories — **forehand, backhand, serve, and ready position** — using a custom convolutional neural network (CNN).
+A deep learning project to classify tennis images into four categories — **forehand, backhand, serve, and ready position** — using a pretrained convolutional neural network (CNN).
+Was previously created with a custom CNN but was not good at generalization
 This project was initially developed and evaluated in a **Jupyter Notebook**, then split into **Python** scripts for production.
 Once model was trained and saved using **PyTorch**, model was deployed using **Streamlit**.